An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 // Migration Matrix 0 :

-As you remember, we defined two migration matrices.
-It is good practice to limit migration before the divergence of species to prevent self-migration, hence:
+As seen above, we defined two migration matrices.
+It is good practice to limit migration after (before in natural time progression) the divergence of species to prevent self-migration, hence we add:

 // NoMig Matrix 1: